 Nilekani underlined the company's effort to rapidly scale up digital services, train and retrain employees in new technologies, and take stock of how its various products and services can be integrated.

 Aston Business School doctoral research scholar Sanjoy Sen reckons Parekh's appointment will likely be viewed positively in Infosys' journey to rebuild its business position.
-It should also be seen as evidence that Nilekani can deliver on his promises, amid months of speculation that Infosys was unable to find the right candidate.
+It should also be seen evidence that Nilekani can back up his rhetoric and deliver on his promises, amid speculation that Infosys might not be able to find the right candidate for many months.

 "Salil's eminence and grooming in India will be a strong advantage to establish the right face to the Infosys brand, in addition to his experience of working across global cultures," he said.